apizzimenti/posts/info/projects.md

 }
 ```

 The app is now working in its entirety, and is available on both the App Store and the Google Play Store.
-Bravo.

 **Status**: _complete_